Motorcycle Manual in CaliforniaPass Your Test with DMV Cheat Sheets

 - Motorcycle Safety Training.

-- You may be required to take a motorcycle training course if you are under 21 years of age.
+- You will be required to take a motorcycle training course if you are under 21 years old.

 - Drivers of all ages are encouraged to take this training.